millerdz/infinite-curl/README.md

 ### Pull the images

-If you have internet access, pull the desired image(s):
+If you have internet access, pull the desired image(s) from Docker Hub:

 ```
 docker pull derrickdocker/curlloop:alpine-3.9